Dudu (album)

 Dudu is a 2003 extended play album by Tarkan.
 This was his first album to be released through his own record label, HITT Music.
 It holds five songs and five remixes.
-The album was published in Europe and Asia.
-The sales of the album exceeded 4.1 million copies worldwide, of which over 2.5 million were sold in Turkey alone.
+The sales of the album exceeded 1 million copies worldwide.
 To support the album, beginning in November 2003 Tarkan gave solo performances in Turkey and other countries.
 In 2004 as part of Dudu World tour Tarkan visited Austria, Germany, France, United States, Ukraine, Russia, Finland, the Netherlands, Azerbaijan and Kazakhstan.